 Students of haiku traditionally write these poems by using a season word (kigo in Japanese) and a cutting word (kireji in Japanese), and also often employ objective imagery based on the five senses (thus avoiding excesses of commentary, judgment, and interpretation).
-The word “kana” is actually a cutting word, and is one of many in Japanese haiku (in An Introduction to Haiku [New York: Doubleday, 1958], Harold G. Henderson lists at least four).
+The word “kana” is actually a cutting word, and is one of many in Japanese haiku (in An Introduction to Haiku [New York: Doubleday, 1958], Harold G. Henderson lists at least four, and elsewhere there are lists of as many as eighteen).
 It’s a meaningless syllable, sort of like spoken punctuation, that, in this case, conveys a sense of surprise or delight.

 Robert Hass’s description of “kana” (or perhaps he meant kireji in general) as an intensification is helpful, but it is only part of what cutting words are.
 Consider Bashō’s most famous poem:

 a frog leaps into